 Applicants must be proposing to undertake an Honours year in the Faculty of Commerce and Economics.
+Students proposing relevant postgraduate studies in the AGSM may also be considered.
 Preference will be given to students proposing to apply their study to the marketing of renewable energy sources.
 Selection will be based on academic merit, reasons for the proposed study, and may also consider an applicant's demonstrated ability, leadership qualities and potential to contribute to the wider life of the University.
 Applications close 31 October.